Gender pay transparency

 • Joint pay assessments to be conducted where published gender pay gap information demonstrates an objectively unjustified difference in the average pay level between female and male workers of at least 5%, and the employer has not remedied this difference within six months of its pay report.

 • For workers who have sustained damages to be able to obtain full, real and effective compensation or reparation.
 Compensation must include full recovery of back pay and related bonuses or payments in kind, compensation for lost opportunities, non-material damage, any damage caused by other relevant factors, as well as interest on arrears.
 Compensation must not be capped.
-For further details, please see our previous article.

-The UK is not required (post-Brexit) to implement the new directive but, although once arguably ahead of the curve in terms of tackling gaps in gender pay, may now be seen as slipping behind European progress in this area.
-Multi‑national operations will have to consider how best to align their gender pay strategy in the UK with other European jurisdictions.
-This may well result in businesses deciding to put in place processes which actually exceed the minimum standards they are legally obliged to implement in the UK.
+Pending any UK reforms coming into force, multinational operations will have to consider how best to align their gender pay strategy in the UK with other European jurisdictions.
+This may well result in businesses deciding to put in place processes which actually exceed the minimum standards they are currently legally obliged to implement in the UK but which, at the same time, future-proof against potential changes on the horizon.

 Developments outside Europe